On the history of job security

 These rules can cause problems

-Occupational safety is now a matter of course for employees.
+Occupational safety has become a matter of course for employees.
 In practice, the different regulations can quickly cause problems.
-Especially for smaller companies, the various regulations result in challenges.
+Especially for smaller companies, challenges arise from the various regulations.
 And partly there are situations that are not entirely unproblematic for everyone involved.

 Example sanitary facilities for female employees